ArikSquad/EnSave-Discord/README.md

 # EnSave
-This is a discord bot!
+This is an open-source discord bot developed by ArikSquad.

 # Installation
 Clone this repository.